meta-llama/llama-stack/docs/source/references/llama_cli_reference/index.md

 2. `list`: Lists all the models available for download with hardware requirements to deploy the models.
 3. `prompt-format`: Show llama model message formats.
 4. `describe`: Describes all the properties of the model.
+5. `verify-download`: Verify the downloaded checkpoints' checksums for models downloaded from Meta.
+6. `remove`: Remove the downloaded llama model.

 ### Sample Usage